wisetrack-io/unity-sdk/README.md

 ## Example Project

-An example project demonstrating the WiseTrack Unity Package integration is available at [GitHub Repository URL](https://github.com/wisetrack-io/unity-sdk/tree/main/example).
-Clone the repository and follow the setup instructions to see the package in action.
+A Sample project demonstrating the WiseTrack Unity Package integration is available at [Samples~ Folder](https://github.com/wisetrack-io/unity-sdk/tree/main/Samples~).

 ## Troubleshooting

 - **SDK not initializing**: Ensure the `AppToken` is correct and the network is reachable.
 - **Logs not appearing**: Set the log level to `WTLogLevel.Debug` and check Console Logs.
 - **Ad ID not available**: Ensure Google Play Services is included and the `play-services-ads-identifier` dependency is added (Android).
 - **Dependency conflicts**: Use EDM4U to resolve conflicts (`Assets > External Dependency Manager > Android Resolver > Resolve`).
-If issues persist with `appset` or `ads-identifier`, try the [WiseTrackReferrer Unity Package](https://github.com/wisetrack-io/wisetrack-referrer).
+If issues persist with `appset` or `ads-identifier`, try the [WiseTrackIdentifier Unity Package](https://github.com/wisetrack-io/unity-identifier).

 For further assistance, contact support at [support@wisetrack.io](mailto:support@wisetrack.io).